Dr. Margaret Swift

 • Have you ever been scared when working?

-• What were you doing when you were my age?
+• What were you like when you were my age?

 • What was your favorite subject in school?